AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 ### Article 12: Right to Life
 <ol class="numeral">
-    <li>Everyone has a right to life, and a person must not be arbitrarily deprived of it.</li>
+    <li>Everyone has a right to life.
+The death penalty is prohibited.</li>
 </ol>

 ### Article 13: Human Dignity